The Capability Formation Framework

 The Individual

-The organizations that retain the best people are the ones that actively expand optionality through intentional role design, cross-functional mobility, and exposure to contexts that require new judgment — not just deeper application of existing expertise.
+The organizations that retain the best people are the ones that actively expand optionality through intentional role design, cross-functional mobility, and exposure to contexts that require new judgment.
+They understand that capability retained is not just a retention metric.
+It is a form of institutional care.

 Are your roles designed to expand capability or to deploy it?